Australian Medical Council Accreditation Update: Specialist Medical Colleges

 Outcomes of the assessments are detailed in the College’s accreditation report on the AMC website here.

 The AMC presented the accreditation decisions noted above to the Medical Board of Australia for decision on the approval of the programs of study for registration purposes.
-The Medical Board of Australia details its decisions about accredited programs of study in communiqués published on the Board’s website following each meeting.
+A list of the approved programs of study is available on the Board’s website.

 A complete list of specialist medical colleges accredited by the AMC is available on the AMC website.